-One of the main hurdle that the students are going to face is the time limit given to write the essay.
+One of the main hurdles that the students are going to face is the time limit given to write the essay.

-The time limit for Written ability test at IIMs differs from branch to branch.
+The time limit for the Written ability tests at IIMs differs from branch to branch.
 While IIM-B provides 30 mins for the test, IIM L stands at 15 mins and IIM-A rings the bell at the 10th min.

 Important Tips For Written Ability Test

 It is suggested to make your language accessible to the readers.
 Make the essay assertive but write in simple language.
-Write like a company who is drafting a quote for the customer.
+Write like a company that is drafting a quote for the customer.

 It is advised not to bore the reader with your personal example, readers need facts from credible sources.
 Use your personal example only if that topic demands you to.

 Be concise while you are writing.
 Use substitute words for long sentences.
-Being verbose not only takes up space and time, but also confuses the reader what you want to convey.
+Being verbose not only takes up space and time but also confuses the reader of what you want to convey.

-Verbose: With my ability to take things up and being the leader of my basketball team in college, is a fact enough to say that I have tremendous leadership skills, which also have led me to see the constraints faced by true leaders.
+Verbose: With my ability to take things up and being the leader of my basketball team in college, in fact, enough to say that I have tremendous leadership skills, which also have led me to see the constraints faced by true leaders.

 Concise: Being the captain for basketball in my college made me deal effectively with challenges faced by a team leader.

-Discuss the current topics with your friend and think about other’s perspective as well:
+- Discuss the current topics with your friend and think about other’s perspectives as well: